coreos/tectonic-docs/Documentation/tutorials/sandbox/first-app.md

 ## Configuring credentials

-First, open Tectonic Console to download and configure `kubectl`.
+To configure credentials for your cluster, populate a `kubeconfig` file with valid authentication credentials, then configure `kubectl` to use them to connect to a Tectonic Cluster.

-Log in to Tectonic Console:
+First, log in to Tectonic Console.

-1. Open a browser and visit [console.tectonicsandbox.com/][console].
-2. When prompted for a login, use "admin@example.com" and "sandbox" as the username and password.
+Log in to Tectonic Console at `https://my-cluster.example.com` (For Tectonic Sandbox, go to [console.tectonicsandbox.com/][console].
+When prompted for a login, use "admin@example.com" and "sandbox" as the username and password.)

-Authenticate and initiate `kubectl` download:
+Then, authenticate and initiate `kubectl` download:

-1. From Tectonic Console, click *Tectonic Admin > My Account* on the bottom left of the page.
+1. From Tectonic Console, click *username > My Account* on the bottom left of the page.
 2. Click KUBECTL: *Download Configuration*, and follow the onscreen instructions to authenticate.
 3. When the *Set Up kubectl* window opens, click *Verify Identity*.
-4. Enter username: *admin@example.com* and password: *sandbox*, and click *Login*.
+5. Enter the username and password again, and click *Login*.
 5. Copy the alphanumeric string on the *Login Successful* screen.
 6. Switch back to Tectonic Console, enter the string in the field provided, and click *Generate Configuration* to open the *Download kubectl Configuration* window.